 Sunday I woke up around 5 am having contractions.
 I commented the night before that I hoped to go into labor so I wouldn’t have to go to church.
 Everyone would ask me about the baby.
 Ryan said even if we don’t go, they will ask still ask just via text.
 I timed my contractions and they were every five minutes.
 I waited before I alerted anyone since this had pretty much been happening for the past two weeks.
 The only thing that was different was an increase in pressure down in my nether regions followed by me peeing blood-tinged urine also called the “bloody show.”
 I got extremely excited and texted our neighbors to come get the kids.
 My midwife said to let her know in an hour of any changes.
 An hour came and my contractions were still the same.
 My daughters woke up about that time and my contractions had spaced out.
 These contractions felt different but they had stopped as soon as I started moving around for breakfast.
 We decided that we should stay home from church and have our neighbors take our kids for the day.
 I was sure today was going to be it and I needed to concentrate on relaxing and getting my mind right.

-After the girls left Ryan and I took a 2.5 mile hike with the dogs in the creek.
+After the girls left Ryan and I took an almost three mile hike with the dogs in the creek.
 My contractions continued along with pelvic pain.
 I was definitely in early labor.
 I practiced my J-breathing, imagining pushing my baby out with every inhale and exhale I took.
 I was starving when we got back from our walk and Ryan read that I should take a relaxing bath and try and rest.
 We decided to Netflix-and-chill the rest of the afternoon.
 I had fallen asleep.
 Around 5pm I was awaken by some of the worst contractions I’ve had.
 We were getting closer, I was in active labor.
 These contractions made it harder to walk.
 I still was not completely sure since I didn’t feel pain in my back.
 I asked my mom to pick up the girls at 6:30pm and bring them home for dinner.
 Around 7:30 contractions were full on intense and frequent.
 I texted my midwife about an hour later and she called during a contraction and decided to meet at the birthing center about 10:30pm.

 We had just enough time to tuck the girls in and get a few last things ready.
 The pain had gotten more intense and I had to wait for a contractions to pass before I walked into the birthing center.
 They examined me and I was 7-8 centimeters dilated.
 Hallelujah!!!!
 It was time to rock and roll.